peterkselly/peterkselly.github.io/_posts/2024-11-5-hardware-archetecture.md

 #### Analog to Digital Convertors (ADC)

-This digitizes the data for us so our computer can interpret it.
-For our prototype, we're using the AD7177.
+This digitizes the data for us so our computer can interpret it..
 There's not much to say about this one, all the info about it can be found on the datasheet.
-There's 5 total since each has 4 pseudo-differential channels for our 19 inputs.
-Each can be synced using the config defined in the datasheet.
+There're 5 total since each has 4 pseudo-differential channels for our 19 inputs.
+Each can be synced using the config defined in its datasheet.
 Each will have a single serial data out which will be sent to the DSP through an SPI interface.

 #### Digital Signal Processor (DSP)

-I picked out the ADSP-BF527 for this.
 The only functions of the DSP as of now is to drive the SPI clock for the ADCs and multiplex the 5 inputs from them to a single USB output.
-This can be done by writing simple firmware in C, just have to make sure it's filling the write buffers and the timing makes sense.
-This could certainly be done with a microcontroller to save around 20 bucks but this chip is capable of some signal processing that I could make use of later.
-I'd like to have some flexibility.
+This can be done by writing simple firmware in C, just have to make sure it's filling the right buffers and the timing makes sense.
+This could certainly be done with a microcontroller to save some money but this chip is capable of some signal processing that I could make use of later.
+I'd like the prototype to have some flexibility.